canonical/charm-relation-interfaces/interfaces/tls_certificates/v1/README.md

 ## Direction

-As all Juju relations, the `tls-certificates` interface consists of a provider and a requirer.
+As with all Juju relations, the `tls-certificates` interface consists of a provider and a requirer.
 One of these, in this case the `provider`, will be expected to create TLS certificates where the `requirer` will be able to consume and use them for TLS communications.